xslackx/stremio-shell/DEBIAN.md

 Project ERROR: mpv development package not found
 ```

-Then you need to install the development package for mpv (movie player)
+Then you need to install the development package for mpv (movie player) and other deps

-``sudo apt-get install libmpv-dev``
+``sudo apt-get install libmpv-dev cmake wget librsvg2-bin``

 If you see this message: